cozy/cozy.github.io/src/dev/konnector.md

 ** linkBankOperation **

-This method returns a function that will try to link a bill to a bank operation.
+This method returns a fetch function that will try to link a bill to a bank operation.
 For each data item from `entries.fetched`, it will look for an operation that could match this entry.
 Once found, it attaches a binary to the bank operation.
 It’s the same binary that is attached to the corresponding file object.

 The criteria to find a matching operation are: